Shutdown Squeezes IRS Workers Just As The Tax-Filing Season Is About To Start

 Penny Hays, a 35-year veteran IRS worker in Seattle, says she and her husband are living off his disability benefits, but money for food is getting tight.

-Hays, 59, feels financially pinched from the shutdown, and argues taxpayers should, too — if nothing else to demonstrate that IRS workers provide essential services.
+Hays, 59, feels financially pinched from the shutdown and argues taxpayers should, too — if nothing else to demonstrate that IRS workers provide essential services.
 If they don't, she says, "it makes the American people feel like there's no nothing going on, there's no big deal, everything's working for them."

-Hays says she followed her mother's footsteps in working for the IRS, and at the time she was proud because the job was secure.
+Hays says she followed her mother's footsteps in working for the IRS, and at the time, she was proud because the job was secure.
 But that's no longer the case.
 She says the effects of the shutdown will linger by making it even harder for the IRS to recruit workers.

 "It's disheartening, because you see these people walk out the door who have so much job knowledge, and there's nobody coming up through the ranks for me to give my knowledge to," Hays says.

 But at least one new IRS worker, Priscilla Clowers, plans to stick it out.
-She plans to get married next month, and says she hopes she'll get paid in time to have her reception.
+She plans to get married soon and says she hopes she'll get paid in time to have her reception.

 "But if not, like my fiance says, all he needs is the preacher and me," she says and laughs.